Weather data sources and attribution

 • Snow data including data from SNOw TELemetry (SNOTEL)

-Global Historical Climate Network Daily (GHCN-D).
+Global Historical Climate Network Daily (GHCN-D). global database of daily summaries of weather station observations

 Address Lookup and Geocoding